r-y-z-e-n/core-library/README.md

 ```
 If your application is running any version below 1.0.5 donnot update to version
-1.0.5 until and unless you are aware of the huge changes and made in 1.0.5.
+1.0.5 until and unless you are aware of the huge changes made in 1.0.5.

 Please refer to documentation before updating.
 ```